novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 Because they use the most competent lawyers in the country.

-Even if the opponent is a big company, legal disputes can be dragged endlessy, which drain money and energy.
+Even if the opponent is a big company, legal disputes can be dragged endlessy, which drain the other party's money and energy.

 Although he knew this wasn’t morally right, it was better than being left behind.